 49.5% of patients at rural addiction treatment centers reported the primary abuse of alcohol.

-meth lab incidents
+Meth lab incidents

-Between 2010 and 2014, Missouri averaged 1,728 meth lab incidents each year.
+Between 2010 and 2014, Missouri averaged 1,728 Meth lab incidents each year.

-Over 60% of rural counties in the US have no physician with a DEA waiver to prescribe buprenorphine for opioid addiction treatment.
+Over 60% of rural counties in the US have no physician with a DEA waiver to prescribe Buprenorphine for Opioid addiction treatment.

-Alcohol Abuse in Rural Communities
+Alcohol Abuse In Rural Communities

-Rural Americans lead the pack in the five major causes of death compared to those living in cities.
-According to the CDC, “many deaths among rural Americans were potentially preventable, including 25,000 from heart disease, 19,000 from cancer, 12,000 from unintentional injuries, 11,000 from chronic lower respiratory disease, and 4,00 from stroke” in 2014.
+Rural Americans lead the pack in the 5 major causes of death compared to those living in cities.
+According to the CDC, “many deaths among rural Americans were potentially preventable, including 25,000 from heart disease, 19,000 from cancer, 12,000 from unintentional injuries, 11,000 from chronic lower respiratory disease, and 4,000 from stroke” in 2014.
 Because rates of heavy drinking, including binge drinking, are much higher in many rural areas and the effects of excessive alcohol consumption are so damaging to the body, a portion of these deaths are likely closely linked to alcohol abuse.

-Alcohol-Related Crime in Rural Areas
+Alcohol-Related Crime In Rural Areas

 Make a Call (855) 826-4464